pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 the others.
 Corollary: we should *especially* ask experts for pointers and quick gut checks when we think it's all trivial because *we* don't see anything to worry about.

+<small>Thank you Per for linking to [Maziarz _et al's_ nice paper](https://simon.peytonjones.org/assets/pdfs/hashing-modulo-alpha.pdf) and for quick feedback as I iterated on this post.</small>

 <p><hr style="width: 50%"></p>